 Apply a second coat of mastic atop fiberglass mesh tape to completely cover and extend beyond tape.

-- Temporary tape can be a variety of different types of tape.
-It is used to prevent mastic from falling into the hole and should only be used if also using mesh tape for reinforcement.
+Temporary tape can be a variety of different tapes.
+It is used to prevent mastic from falling into the hole § should only be used if also using mesh tape for reinforcement.